arteam/simple-json-rpc/README.md

-Simple-json-rpc
+Simple JSON-RPC
 ===================

 Library for simple integration JSON-RPC 2.0 protocol into a Java application.

 ## JSON-RPC 2.0 service example

-Annotate you service class with *JsonRpcMethod* and *JsonRpcParam* annotations.
+Annotate you service class with `@JsonRpcMethod` and `@JsonRpcParam` annotations.

-* *JsonRpcMethod* marks a method as eligble for calling from the web.
+* `@JsonRpcMethod` marks a method as eligble for calling from the web.

-* *JsonRpcParam* is a mandatory annotation for the method parameter and should contain parameter name (this is forced requirement because Java compiler doesn't retain information about parameter names in a class file and therefore this information is not available in runtime).
+* `@JsonRpcParam` is a mandatory annotation for the method parameter and should contain parameter name (this is forced requirement because Java compiler doesn't retain information about parameter names in a class file and therefore this information is not available in runtime).

 Additional annotations:

-* *Optional* is used for marking method parameter as an optional, so the caller is able ignore it when invokes the method.
+* `@Optional` is used for marking method parameter as an optional, so the caller is able ignore it when invokes the method.
-* *JsonRpcError* is used for marking an exception as a JSON-RPC error.
+* `@JsonRpcError` is used for marking an exception as a JSON-RPC error.

 ```java
 public class TeamService {